microsoft/BuildTourHack/README.md

 If you are blocked, a representative from the leadership team is always there to help, don’t be afraid to reach out.

+The source code for our applications is all open source and can be found on [our github account](https://github.com/Knowzy/KnowzyInternalApps).

 1. **User Story** - The shipping department has a fast, responsive, and powerful application for managing day to day duties
     * **Deliverable** - Make app more responsive